What can I expect from a session?

 What training do they have?

 Psychoanalytic and psychodynamic psychotherapists hold a position of great responsibility towards their patients and their profession.
 Their preparation and training in becoming a therapist is both very lengthy and rigorous.
-We require training institutions to maintain the highest standards, particularly regarding the selection and admission to trainings of those wanting to become psychotherapists.
+We require training organisations to maintain the highest standards, particularly regarding the selection and admission to trainings of those wanting to become psychotherapists.
 Many applicants for training will already be graduate members of one of the core professions such as medicine, psychology, teaching or social work, and will possess relevant experience in the mental health field.
-All our accredited training institutions are required to provide for the continuing professional development of their members.
+All our accredited training organisations are required to provide for the continuing professional development of their members.

 What can I expect from a session?